SharePoint/sp-dev-docs/docs/general-development/create-a-map-view-for-the-geolocation-field-in-sharepoint.md

 ---
-title: Create a map view for the Geolocation field in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 0cd8ba27-3326-4b60-a2d0-d289a94f11bb
+title: Create a map view for the Geolocation field in SharePoint ms.prod: SHAREPOINT ms.assetid: 0cd8ba27-3326-4b60-a2d0-d289a94f11bb
 ---

-# Create a map view for the Geolocation field in SharePoint 2013
+# Create a map view for the Geolocation field in SharePoint
-Learn how to display location information by using a map view in SharePoint 2013 lists.
+Learn how to display location information by using a map view in SharePoint lists.
 You can create a map view manually via the SharePoint user interface (UI) or programmatically by using the new **Geolocation** field type.
-SharePoint 2013 introduces a new field type named **Geolocation** that enables you to annotate SharePoint lists with location information.
+SharePoint introduces a new field type named **Geolocation** that enables you to annotate SharePoint lists with location information.
 For example, you can now make lists "location-aware" and display latitude and longitude coordinates through Bing Maps.
 An entry is typically seen as a pushpin on a map view.

 To display a map view in a SharePoint list, you must use the Bing Maps services.
 The **Geolocation** field is not available when you create a list by using the UI.
 Instead, this field must be inserted programmatically.
-For information about how to render and work with this data type programmatically, see [Integrating location and map functionality in SharePoint 2013](integrating-location-and-map-functionality-in-sharepoint.md).
+For information about how to render and work with this data type programmatically, see [Integrating location and map functionality in SharePoint](integrating-location-and-map-functionality-in-sharepoint.md).
 The **Geolocation** field and the map view enable you to give spatial context to any information by integrating data from SharePoint into a mapping experience in web and mobile apps.
 This article does not explain how to render the **Geolocation** field or provide developer guidance for creating a location-based mobile application; it does provide instruction for creating map views programmatically and from the SharePoint UI by using Bing Maps.

 An MSI package named SQLSysClrTypes.msi must be installed on every SharePoint front-end web server to view the **Geolocation** field value or data in a list.
 This package installs components that implement the new geometry, geography, and hierarchy ID types in SQL Server 2008.
 By default, this file is installed for SharePoint Online.
-However, it is not installed for an on-premises deployment of SharePoint Server 2013.
+However, it is not installed for an on-premises deployment of SharePoint.
 You must be a member of the Farm Administrators group to perform this operation.
 To download SQLSysClrTypes.msi, see [Microsoft SQL Server 2008 R2 SP1 Feature Pack](http://www.microsoft.com/en-us/download/details.aspx?id=26728) for SQL Server 2008, or [Microsoft SQL Server 2012 Feature Pack](http://www.microsoft.com/en-us/download/details.aspx?id=29065) for SQL Server 2012 in the Microsoft Download Center.
 ## Prerequisites for creating a map view
 <a name="SP15CreatingMapViews_Preqs"> </a>

-- Access to a SharePoint 2013 list, with sufficient privileges to create a view.
+- Access to a SharePoint list, with sufficient privileges to create a view.

-- A SharePoint 2013 list that contains a **Geolocation** column
+- A SharePoint list that contains a **Geolocation** column

 - A valid Bing Maps key set at the farm or web level, which can be obtained from the  [Bing Maps Account Center](http://www.bingmapsportal.com/)